adamleighfish/heimdall/README.md

 many more.

-I'm using [pbrt-v3](https://github.com/mmp/pbrt-v3) and its accompanying book as reference throughout the project and cannot recommend the book enough if you are interested in physically based rendering.
+I'm using [pbrt-v3](https://github.com/mmp/pbrt-v3) and its accompanying book as reference throughout the project and cannot recommend it enough.
+If you are interested in physically based rendering at all do yourself a favor and pick up a copy.

 ## Building